-► Aston Martin DBX review: a sports car on stilts?
+► Aston Martin DBX review: sports car on stilts?

 ► AMG V8 power, aluminium tech galore

-The very concept of an Aston SUV may feel oxymoronic but SUVs sell, particularly luxury SUVs – the Cullinan underpins Rolls-Royce’s contemporary range, and more than half the Bentleys sold last year were Bentayga 4x4s.
+The 707 builds on what is already a very accomplished super-SUV in the regular DBX.
+The very concept of an Aston 4×4 may feel oxymoronic to some but we all know by now that SUVs sell, particularly luxury SUVs.
+The Cullinan now underpins Rolls-Royce’s contemporary range, and more than half the Bentleys sold are now Bentayga 4x4s.

-Now Aston Martin’s first SUV, the DBX, is with us.
-It’s been a long wait, the project one of the very first green-lit by ex-CEO Andy Palmer upon his arrival at Gaydon way back in 2015.
-Easier on the eye than either the Bentley or the Rolls, the DBX – as befits the badge on its nose – also promises an altogether keener driving experience, even as it also offers more practical transport (all-wheel drive, cossetting air springs, an embarrassment of interior space) than any Aston before it.
+Easier on the eye than either the Bentley or Rolls, the DBX – as befits the badge on its nose – also promises an altogether keener driving experience, even as it also offers more practical transport (all-wheel drive, cossetting air springs, an embarrassment of interior space) than any Aston before it.

-Are you actually meant to off-road in it?
+Are you actually meant to off-road in a DBX?

 Aston is offering three tyre options, a summer, a winter and an all-season Pirelli, and on the latter the DBX is unstoppable, powering up climbs on a surge of easy traction and even easier AMG V8 torque before hill descent control sees you safely back down the other side, the system selectively pinching brakes as it works to keep your speed at walking pace, rather than the runaway train physics would suggest it should be.
 With the air suspension jacked right up, ground clearance is mighty.